 Manage your app.

-Verify your app on macOS. iPhone and iPad apps on the Mac App Store will be labeled as “Not verified for macOS” by default.
+Verify your app on macOS. iPhone and iPad apps on the Mac App Store are labeled as “Not verified for macOS” by default.
 Once you’ve tested your app on an Apple silicon Mac to confirm that it runs well, you can verify its compatibility in App Store Connect to remove this label on the App Store.

 App Analytics.
 Determine how many product page views, downloads, and sales your app receives on the Mac platform using App Analytics in App Store Connect.